rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter13/DMDB_BN_CH13.md

 - Date: 18.05.2021
 - Contact: ruben.schenk@inf.ethz.ch

-# 13. Secondary Storage MAnagement
+# 13. Secondary Storage Management

 Database systems always involve secondary storage - the disks and other device that store large amounts of data that persist over time.
 This chapter summarizes what we need to know about how a typical computer system manages storage.
 We review the memory hierarchy of devices with progressively slower access but larger capacity.

-## 13.1 The MEmory Hierarchy
+## 13.1 The Memory Hierarchy

 We begin this section by examining the memory hierarchy of a computer system.
 We then focus on disks, by far the most common device at the "secondary-storage" level of the hierarchy.